OneShader Syntax Reference

-To create a new shader, click the New shader link and modify the example in the editor to the right.
+To create a new shader, click the Start Coding link and modify the example in the editor to the right.

 All shaders on OneShader are written in GLSL.
 For the complete specification please have a look at GLSL ES specification.

 If you start writing a shader you can choose between the GLSL ES 1.0 and the GLSL ES 3.0 syntax.
-The example code you see when you click on 'New shader' is written using the GLSL ES 3.0 syntax:
+The example code you see when you click on 'Start Coding' is written using the GLSL ES 3.0 syntax:

 #version 300 es